 Day two and three: Wadi Rum

-No holiday in Jordan is complete without a visit to the otherworldly Wadi Rum desert.
+No holiday to the country is complete without a visit to the otherworldly Wadi Rum desert and every 10 day Jordan itinerary should feature it.
 Spanning 280 square miles, the protected area boasts a dramatic landscape of sandstone mountains, rocky caverns and bright red sand.
 It’s a truly magnificent setting and staying overnight at one of the Bedouin camps offers a unique, unforgettable experience.

 Some of the most notable sights in Wadi Rum include Jebel Um Adami, the highest mountain in Jordan; Burdah Rock Bridge, a large rock formation sitting 80 metres above ground; Barrah Canyon, a five-kilometre path hidden between the mountains; and the Al Hasany Dunes, large sand dunes with a deep red hue.
 Jeep tours, hiking tours and camel tours can be booked in advance through your campsite.